|Elliott Sound Products||Project 44|

 Figure 1 - The Complete Power Supply Circuit

 The transformer does not need to be especially large - typically a 60VA unit should be sufficient, although a larger one will do no harm.
 Likewise, the 4,700µF caps will be quite large enough for the intended purpose, but can be increased if it make you feel better.
+If you use the P05 board, it uses 2 × 2,200µF caps mounted on the PCB.
+Anything larger will be off-board as they won't fit in the space allowed.
 More than 10,000µF will not give any advantage though.
 The bridge rectifier should be rated at about 5A for continuous operation.

 The two capacitors marked 'Cb' are 100nF/ 50V 'monolithic' ceramic bypass caps for the regulator ICs.
 They will be needed unless the regulators are very close to the filter caps (C1 and C2).
 Along similar lines, it's important that C5 and C6 are also as close as possible to the regulator outputs.
 The same applies to C3 and C4, which need to be close to the regulator Adjust pins.
 You can add bypass caps to the regulator outputs as well - if you use the P05 circuit board these are already provided for.